evgenyneu/Cosmos/README.md

 1. Add `import Cosmos` to your source code if you used Carthage or CocoaPods setup methods.

 2. Add `View` control into your storyboard.
 Set its class to `CosmosView`.
-Set its *module* property to `Cosmos` if you did Carthage or Cocoapods setup.
+Set its *module* property to `Cosmos` if you did Carthage or CocoaPods setup.

 <img src='https://raw.githubusercontent.com/exchangegroup/Cosmos/master/graphics/cosmos_storyboard_class_3.png' width='259' alt='Add Cosmos rating view to the storyboard'>